magrueni/disturbance_scenarios_europe/README.md

 Prepare datasets to train the DNN for predicting forest state transitions.
 This step relies heavily on the **European Forest Simulation Database**, available [here](https://zenodo.org/records/10730807).

 ### 2. Training the Deep Neural Network
 Develop and fine-tune a neural network to model forest state transitions based on training data.
-Details are explained in Grünig et al. (2025) (REF), with code published in this repository: [europe_tree_competition_publi](https://github.com/magrueni/europe_tree_competition_publi).
+Details are explained in Grünig et al. (in review), with code published in this repository: [europe_tree_competition_publi](https://github.com/magrueni/europe_tree_competition_publi).

 ### 3. Creating Disturbance Modules
 Generate disturbance modules for **wind**, **wildfires**, **bark beetles**, and **forest management**.
 These modules are based on process understanding and statistical models calibrated on historical disturbance observations published by Senf & Seidl (2021).